jbloomlab/flu_H3_2023_seqneut_vs_growth/README.md

 #### Compare titers to growth rates
 This step is executed by the rule `growth_vs_titers` in [Snakefile](Snakefile).

-This rule compares the growth advantages of strains to their titers as measured in the sequencing-based neutralization assays, using the titers specified under `titers` in [config.yaml](config.yaml).
+This rule compares the growth advantages of strains to their titers as measured in the sequencing-based neutralization assays, using the sera titers specified under `sera` in [config.yaml](config.yaml).
-The analysis is limited to the sera that match the regular expression specified under `sera_regex` of `growth_vs_titer_params` in [config.yaml](config.yaml).

 For the comparison, we first get the set of strains that have both a growth advantage estimate and titer data.
 We then compare (correlate) the growth advantages to the titers summarized across sera in three different ways: